Art and culture Jesús Huarte

 How is the region represented?

-We have presented career surveys of artists such as Mario García Torres, Colectivo Tercero V, and Colectivo Marcela Yina, as well as, more recently, the exhibition Nuevo León: The Future Is Not Written.
-Bringing together 13 photographers from different parts of the world—each connected by their engagement with representations of Monterrey and its metropolitan area—the show explored ways of interpreting, constructing memory and shaping identity from this place.
+We have presented career surveys of artists such as Mario García Torres, Colectivo Tercerunquinto and Colectivo marcelaygina, as well as, more recently, the exhibition Nuevo León: The Future Is Not Written.
+Bringing together 13 photographers from different parts of the world, each connected by their engagement with representations of Monterrey and its metropolitan area, the show explored ways of interpreting, constructing memory and shaping identity in this place.

 Since your arrival at MARCO in 2019, you’ve worked extensively to turn the museum into a living space that actively engages local audiences.

-This has taken shape under my direction, but with the visibility of an entire team that understands the north—again, in its relationship to the border—while also recognizing Monterrey as a city where the power of academic thought is deeply significant, and one that has historically been an industrial gateway connecting the country to the world.
+This has taken shape under my direction, but with the visibility of an entire team that understands the north – again, in its relationship to the border – while also recognising Monterrey as a city where the power of academic thought is deeply significant, and one that has historically been an industrial gateway connecting the country to the world.

-Another key strategy has been partnering with companies like Lego to develop forward-thinking educational programs aimed at younger audiences, as well as hosting exhibitions such as that of Óscar Murillo, which inherently invites collective participation as part of its curatorial approach.
+Another key strategy has been partnering with companies such as LEGO to develop forward-thinking educational programmes aimed at younger audiences, as well as hosting exhibitions such as one by Oscar Murillo, which inherently invites collective participation as part of its curatorial approach.
 Murillo’s participatory murals became a repository for the memories and narratives of migrant communities in present-day Monterrey, while also giving voice to political perspectives and themes of violence.

 Vista de la entrada del Mudeo Marco.
 En el centro de la imagen, un mostrador exento de madera de pino.
 La luz que ilumina la estancia llega tamizada por una cristalera en el techo.
 De ahí baja una columna amarilla que pende sobre el mostrador.
 Las paredes tienen tonos ocres y blancos.